knuckleswtf/scribe-docs/laravel/documenting/60-responses.md

 ```

 ### Additional Data
-If your endpoint returns a data with additional fields of meta information, you can tell Scribe it by using `@apiResourceAdditional`.
+If your endpoint returns additional fields using the API resource's `additional()` method, you can indicate this with `@apiResourceAdditional`:

 ```php
 class UserResource extends JsonResource